Choosing The Right Scuba Regulator

 The first stage is the part of the regulator that attached to the dive cylinder.
 It breaks down the high pressure of the air in the cylinder to intermediate pressure (120 – 150 psi).
 It then delivers the intermediate pressure to the second stage via hoses.

-The second stage is the part of the regulator that you actually breathe from, it converts the intermediate pressure to ambient pressure (surrounding pressure), which make it easy for you to breathe comfortably underwater.
+The second stage is the part of the regulator that you breathe from, it converts the intermediate pressure to ambient pressure (surrounding pressure), which make it easy for you to breathe comfortably underwater.

 The First Stage